shannonjohnstone/simple-redux-persist/README.md

 There is two configuration options, either sessionStorage or localStorage.

-By default this package is setup to use `sessionStorage` but if you would like to use `localStorage` it is as simple as using the second example above.
+By default this package is setup to use `sessionStorage` but if you would like to use `localStorage` it's simple as using the second example above.
 The only difference to the `sessionStorage` example is your call the `useLocalStorage()`

 **Store configuration using sessionStorage**